tradecloud/tradecloud-docs-api-v2/buyer/issue/README.md

 {% api-method-response-example httpCode=202 %}
 {% api-method-response-example-description %}
 Successfully queued order.
-The order has not yet been verified.
+The supplier account code has not yet been verified.
 {% endapi-method-response-example-description %}
 {% endapi-method-response-example %}